swseighman/PythonIntro/basics/loops/README.md

 Because we have indented both calls to `print()`, each line will be executed once for every topping in the list.
 The newline `("\n")` in the second print() call inserts a blank line after each pass through the loop.
 This creates a set of messages that are neatly grouped for each person in the list:

 ```
-pepperoni is the best!
+Pepperoni is the best!
-I can`t wait to try a pepperoni pizza.
+I can`t wait to try a Pepperoni pizza.

-sausage is the best!
+Sausage is the best!
-I can`t wait to try a sausage pizza.
+I can`t wait to try a Sausage pizza.

-cheese is the best!
+Cheese is the best!
-I can`t wait to try a cheese pizza.
+I can`t wait to try a Cheese pizza.
 ```

 You can use as many lines as you like in your for loops.
 In practice, you’ll often find it useful to do a number of different operations with each item in a list when you use a for loop.